 In the 1960s, the Reverend James Lawson organized and led one of the most effective campaigns of nonviolent civil resistance in the 20th century: the Nashville lunch counter sit-ins for the US Civil Rights Movement.
 In the years that followed he was involved in strategic planning of numerous other major campaigns and actions and was called “the mind of the movement” and “the leading theorist and strategist of nonviolence in the world” by Dr. Martin Luther King, Jr.

 The US Civil Rights movement, the US Labor movement in the 1930s, the women’s suffrage movement, the anti-nuclear movement, and other movements in North America and abroad in the decades since did not just engage in activism.
 They organized people, mobilized them by the millions, and galvanized participation from a broad cross section of society.
 Collectively, these movements provide a model for how nonviolent change can be organized to win rights, secure justice, and achieve political and social change that could not be acquired through the standard institutions of politics.

 Who Should Apply: North American organizers and activists who are working to organize within the United States or Canada across issues.

-Over four days in October, participants will be reacquainted with the basics of organizing and the particulars of waging a successful campaign.
-As a result of the James Lawson Institute, participants will grapple with five core concepts of organizing nonviolent civil resistance campaigns.
+Over five days in March, participants will be reacquainted with the basics of organizing and the particulars of waging a successful campaign.
+As a result of the James Lawson Institute, participants will grapple with six core concepts of organizing nonviolent civil resistance campaigns.